Original article by Douglas Ashby 1999, transcribed by Margaret Craddock

 Whitney and Westley Shoe Factory in 1912Coles' Boot & ShoesBuckby Bros and E.K.ColesBuckby Bros and Carrington's

 The footwear trade started in Burton Latimer in a small way in the 1870s when men would do outdoor work in the barns behind their homes.
 Leather would be brought by horse and cart from towns such as Kettering and cut into ‘uppers’ for shoes and other processes.
 After completion, the work would be collected in much the same way.
-Many of the women folk also did similar work, particularly ‘closing’ which was stitching the uppers.
+Many of the womenfolk who were not employed in the new clothing factories also did similar work, particularly ‘closing’, which was stitching the uppers.

 The population increase between 1871 and 1911 resulted in the town expanding to the south and west.
 What were formerly open fields and allotments were built on and became Finedon, Alexandra, Duke, Spencer, Rosebery and Newman Streets.
 These were to become the homes of the shoe workers and many of the houses have date and name stones to commemorate the period.